JordanMartinez/purescript-jordans-reference/01-FP-Philosophical-Foundations/06-Type-Classes.md

 - mapFlipped
 - flap

-## Type Classes and Dual Relationships
+## Similarities and Dual Relationships Among Type Classes

-Each type class from CT has a corresponding "dual."
+Some type classes have a corresponding "dual."
 While there are better ways to explain duals, the basic idea is that the "direction" of the function's arrow gets flipped.
-When this happens, we usually prefix them with "Co" (e.g. the `product` type's "dual" is the `coproduct` type (i.e. a sum type); the `Monad`'s "dual" is `Comonad`) Likewise, the laws of some type class are the "flipped" version of the laws of its dual.
+When this happens, we usually prefix them with "Co".
+For example, if we have a type class called `Monad`, the dual of it is called `Comonad`.
+If `Monad` has laws `A` and `B`, then it's likely that `Comonad` will have laws `A'` and `B'`, which are "flipped" version of `A` and `B`.

 For example, a function like `toB` would have its arrow flipped to produce `toA`::